Replacing Multi-Step Assembly of Data Preparation Pipelines with One-Step LLM Pipeline Generation for Table QA: PRELIMINARIES

 \textbf{\sql{Select.}} The \texttt{select} operator removes columns from an input table.
 Formally, given an input table $T$ and a set of column names $C$, $\text{select}_C(T) = T[C]$ denotes a processed table from $T$ by retaining the only columns in $C$.
 This operator is useful when many columns are irrelevant to a question and may distract answering.

 \textbf{\sql{Filter.}} The \texttt{filter} operator selects rows that satisfy a given predicate.
-Given an input table $T$, a column name $c$, a comparison operator $op \in \{==, >, <, \ldots\}$, and a threshold value $v$, we denote the result by $\text{filter}_{c, op, v}(T)$.
+Given an input table $T$, a column name $c$, a comparison operator $op \in \{==, >, <, \ldots\}$, and a threshold value $v$, The result is denoted $\text{filter}_{c, op, v}(T)$.
 For example, $\text{filter}_{\text{`Country'}, ==, \text{`USA'}}(T)$ retains rows where the country column cell equals `USA'.
 This operation enables eliminating irrelevant tuples and retaining only those related to a question.

 \textbf{\sql{Sort\_by.}} The \texttt{sort\_by} operator sorts rows based on a specific column and optionally retains the top-$k$ rows.
 Given an input table $T$, a column name $c$, an order $o \in \{\text{asc}, \text{desc}\}$, and an optional parameter $k$, we denote the result by $\text{sort\_by}_{c, o, k}(T)$.
 By default, when $k$ is omitted, all rows are returned, which we denote by $\text{sort\_by}_{c, o}(T)$.
 This operation supports reasoning about ranking, extrema, and comparisons.